psychlopsdev/PsychlopsJS/import/doc/Image.md

 #### By decralation

 `Image& set(int width, int height)`
-: set a Image instance with designated area.
+: set a Image instance with designated size.

 `Image& load(string file_name)`
 : load a Image file.
+PNG and JPEG are supported.

 ### Translation